Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$: Abstract

 \section{Abstract}

-In 2018, Sz\"{o}ll\H{o}si and \"{O}sterg\aa rd enumerated some sets of equiangular lines with common angle $\arccos(1/3)$ with a computer.
-Furthermore, they verified that the numbers $\omega(n)$ of sets of $n$ equiangular lines with common angle $\arccos(1/3)$ in dimension $7$ are almost symmetric around $n=14$.
-In this paper, we construct the other sets of equiangular lines with common angle $\arccos(1/3)$ from root lattices of type $A$ or $D$ with the aid of switching roots.
-In addition, we prove that the numbers $\omega(n)$ are almost symmetric without a computer.
+In 2018, Sz\"{o}ll\H{o}si and \"{O}sterg\r{a}rd used a computer to enumerate sets of equiangular lines with common angle $\arccos(1/3)$ in dimension $7$.
+They observed that the numbers $\omega(n)$ of sets of $n$ equiangular lines with common angle $\arccos(1/3)$ in dimension $7$ are almost symmetric around $n=14$.
+In this paper, we prove without a computer that the numbers $\omega(n)$ are indeed almost symmetric by considering isometries from root lattices of rank at most $8$ to the root lattice $\sE_8$ of rank $8$ and type $E$.
+Also, they determined the number $s(n)$ of sets of $n$ equiangular lines with common angle $\arccos(1/3)$ for $n \leq 13$.
+We construct all the sets of equiangular lines with common angle $\arccos(1/3)$ in dimension greater than $7$ from root lattices of type $A$ or $D$ with the aid of switching roots.
+As an application, we determine the number $s(n)$ for every positive integer $n$.